peppequint/wikiminds/README.md

 ## Install

-You have to need [Node.js](https://nodejs.org/en/download/) installed on your computer to run this project.
-To install this project on your computer, please follow the steps below from your command line:
+You need to have [Node.js](https://nodejs.org/en/download/) installed on your computer to run this project.
+To install this project on your computer, please follow the steps below on your command line:

 ```shell
 # Clone repository